Word Gems

 K. This is a super-great insight, Ellus!
 And that’s why experiencing “the joy” leads to, or constitutes, the “signing of the contract.”

-E. Absolutely.
-People get confused when the word “contract” is used -- they think it’s a signed piece of paper.
+E. People get confused when the word “contract” is used -- they think it’s a signed piece of paper.
 But that’s wrong.
 The paper is just external evidence suggesting that a contract exists.
-But, if there's no meeting-of-the-minds, the signatures won't mean a damn.
+But, if there's no meeting-of-the-minds, the signatures won't mean anything.

 K. The essence of the real contract is something intangible, existing only in the agreeing minds of the participants; even if the agreement is subliminal, even if the assent is constructive.
 This means that those two kids have a real contract; and if the contract is real, then it's enforceable.